Diplomystes chilensis

 Diplomystes chilensis, the tollo or tollo de agua dulce, is a species of freshwater ray-finned fish belonging to the family Diplomystidae, the velvet catfishes.
-This fish is endemic to Chile where it is found in the area of Valparaiso and Santiago.
+This fish is endemic to Chile where it is found in the area of Valparaíso and Santiago.
 It grows to a maximum total length of 23 cm.
-This species was previusly considered to be extinct but in 2000 it was reported that two specimens had been collected from the Rio Cachapoal in the Rapel basin.
+This species was previously considered to be extinct but in 2000 it was reported that two specimens had been collected from the Rio Cachapoal in the Rapel basin.